getcursor/crawler/README.md

 3. **Developer-Focused**: Tools and frameworks used directly by developers in their workflow
 4. **Production-Ready**: No beta/alpha versions or experimental tools
 5. **English Language**: Documentation must be primarily in English
+6. **Latest Versions**: Only the most recent stable version of libraries will be included, with rare exceptions for widely-used legacy versions (e.g. Python 2)

 Some examples that would NOT qualify:
 - Personal project documentation